awstin17/cli-task-timers/README.md

 Timer Started for "finish camera component"... /](https://github.com/awstin17/task-timer/blob/master/assets/cli-example.PNG "Logo Title Text 1")

 Your laptop/computer should then send you notifications on when to begin tasks and a final message when to stop.

+# Sidenote / Warning

+This command will need its own dedicated terminal to run in for as long as you have set your timers for.
+You can open new terminals to do your code work!